A Tale of Two Growing Food Companies: How Cost Efficiencies Were Created for Both Facility Renovation and New Construction Options

 There is often much to consider.
 Food safety requirements, outdated equipment and systems, quality and safety of employee work environments, safety and energy audits, operational downtimes and master planning to facilitate speed-to-market for new product lines are just a few of the concerns to be addressed.
 These issues can be difficult to analyze and even more challenging to convince owners and operators of the benefit to the bottom line.

-Some of our recent clients, such as U.S Waffle Company and GAB Operations, LLC, were in growth and expansion mode when they considered whether it would make more sense to build greenfield or renovate an existing facility.
+Some of our recent clients, such as U.S Waffle Company and GAB Operations, LLC, were in growth and expansion mode when they considered whether facility renovation or new construction would make more sense.

 Two Clients / Two Different Paths to Expansion

 U.S. Waffle, a leading manufacturer and distributor of specialty frozen waffles, wanted to explore development of new products and expand production capabilities.
 When we began working with them in 2019, they had exhausted their footprint at their current facility in Greenville, SC and were thinking about purchasing and renovating a local manufacturing landmark in nearby Liberty.
 While they ultimately chose that option, their deliberations included the following:

 - Pros: Warehouse space to accommodate future growth; proximity to interstates; strong local workforce; robust electrical infrastructure; ample parking and land for potential expansion.

 - Cons: Building slab would not support heavy baking equipment and forklift traffic; underground sanitary system was not optimized for wash-down operations; existing gas service needed upgrades; and the HVAC and ventilation system required improvements to meet demands of a food production facility.

 Like U.S. Waffle, GAB, a Mexico-based producer and distributor of fresh and frozen fruits and vegetables, was looking for opportunities to grow their business.
 However, in this case, because they were landlocked, any renovations they took on would not accommodate future growth trajectories.